Van Wagner & Wood Home Page

 Possession Of A Firearm

-A person is in possession of a firearm when he or she knowingly has control over a firearm, whether loaded or unloaded, whether locked or unlocked, and for any period of time regardless how minimal the time frame.
+Wisconsin law defines "being in possession of a firearm" as any possession of a firearm when he or she knowingly has control over a firearm, whether the firearm is loaded or unloaded, whether the firearm is locked or unlocked, and for any period of time regardless how minimal the time frame.
 That possession is illegal if the person is prohibited from the possession.
-Possession includes handling, unless the handling is privileged. [citation]
+Possession also includes handling, unless the handling is privileged. [citation] A 'privilege' under the law means, in short, that even though the act would otherwise be illegal, it is allowed because the person has the privilege of performing the act without violating the law.

 Possession Qualifies As A Felony For Another Felony

 If the possession of a firearm is illegal, then any subsequent offense committed during possession is subject to the felony provisions of that crime.
 In other words, if a person is prohibited from possessing a firearm, and during possession commits another crime, then the crime committed while in possession is a crime committed during the commission of a felony.
-A felon who possesses a firearm and breaks into and enters a building could be charged with burglary in addition to a felony possession charge.
+If a homicide occurs by a felon who is in possession of a firearm, the resulting charge will be Felony Murder.

 Felon in possession of a firearm in a violation of Wisconsin Statute WI 941.29, and is a crime against persons or property that may be an underlying felony for a burglary charge.
 State v.
 Steele, 2001 WI App 34, 241 Wisconsin 2d 269, 625 N.W.2d 525, 00-0190